BaSma99/Text_Summarization/README.md

              - Split the data into cleaned text that include only text after cleaning it with their labels

-       3- Perform Feature Engineer it is very important tb be able to deal with model by help us convert text sentences into numeric vectors.
+       3- Perform Feature Engineer:

+                - It is very important tb be able to deal with model by help us convert text sentences into numeric vectors.

-                1- BOW The Bag of Words is a method often used for document classification.
+                1- BOW The Bag of Words is a method often used for document classification:

-                        - This method turns text into fixed-length vectors by simply counting the number of times a word appears in a document,
+                        - This method turns text into fixed-length vectors by simply counting the number of times a word appears in a document.

                         - process referred to as vectorization.

                         - As we said that we split the data.
 So, we applied BOW to training and testing data.

-                2- Tf-IDF Term frequency works by looking at the frequency of a particular term you are concerned with relative to the document.
+                2- Tf-IDF Term frequency:

+                        - works by looking at the frequency of a particular term you are concerned with relative to the document.

                         - There are multiple measures, or ways, of defining frequency As we said that we split the data.